If you spend your evenings ‘in your head’, thinking through the events of the day,

 “It’s good to think things through properly.
 It’s not a bad thing to be a thinker.
 But I’m choosing to let these thoughts go right now and go back to sleep.”

 I hope you found this helpful, and of course this is a short list that only begins to scratch the surface.
-If you have struggled with overthinking at night but found a method that helps you to let it go and return to sleep, then please do share it in the comments.
+If you have struggled with overthinking at night but found a method that helps you to let it go and return to sleep, then please do join our community and share it with us.